mulllhausen/btc-inquisitor/README.md

     -t, --get-transactions

-Output all transaction data for the specified ADDRESSES.
+Output all transaction data for the specified ADDRESSES or TXHASHES.

     --tx-hashes=TXHASHES

-Specify the transactions to extract from the blockchain by TXHASHES (a comma-seperated list).
+Specify the transactions to extract from the blockchain by TXHASHES (a comma-seperated list of hex characters).

 Note that ADDRESSES, TXHASHES and BLOCKHASHES are completely independent and are not ANDed together to filter results.
 For example, if ADDRESSES are specified which do not exist within the specified TXHASHES then both the ADDRESSES and TXHASHES will be included in the output so long as this data can be located in the blockchain.

+If no ADDRESSES, TXHASHES or BLOCKHASHES are specified then all data within the specified range will be returned.